akuyper/L03-feature-engineering-revisited/README.md

 ## Instructions

-After creating a github repo and connecting it to RStudio, students should work through the instructions provided in `LO3_feature_engineering_revisited.html`.
+After creating a GitHub repo and connecting it to RStudio, students should work through the instructions provided in `LO3_feature_engineering_revisited.html`.
 A template is provided (rename as lastname_firstname_L03.Rmd).

-Students will need to submit their knitted html file which should contain a link to their github repo.
+Students will need to submit their rendered html file which should contain a link to their github repo.
 See canvas for submission details.